 I’ve worked with multinational companies such as Adobe, VMware and Alfresco in the USA and Europe.

 A dual American and French citizen, I lived in Britain for 13 years.
 I write clear, powerful content in US English, British English and French, covering three major markets.
 Whether in English or French, the content I write is first-rate.

 I now live in Washington, D.C., and my clients are based in the USA and across Europe.

-Helping IT companies convert hard-to-impress buyers with engaging content
+Helping enterprise software companies convert hard-to-impress buyers with persuasive content

 Throughout my career, I’ve been commended for writing clear, engaging content.
 Today, I help B2B software companies market their products by leveraging content that buyers connect with and respond to.

 My goal is twofold: to help you communicate your company’s strengths effectively and to ensure that projects run smoothly and we enjoy working together.